⚠️ AUG 27, 2023 – IMPORTANT UPDATE ON THE FIRES IN MAUI!

 - For 5+ day visits, consider splitting your time between two regions to experience more of Maui and reduce drive times in your Maui itinerary.

-The majority of the hotels in Maui can be found in West Maui and South Maui.
 Ka’anapali in West Maui is the best for those who do not want to leave their resorts and have everything they need for a Hawaiian vacation in one place.

 For everyone else, especially those looking to explore at least a little bit, Kihei in South Maui should be where you look for accommodation.
 It is centrally located with beautiful beaches and the bustling town of Kihei offers a wealth of spectacular beach resorts.